DKooijman97/Shooting2Ends/README.md

 An example of the txt file output of the program is given in ExampleOutput.txt.
 Also an visualization of this data is given in: visualizationEigenStates.pdf.

+Structure:

+An schematic overview of the design, structure and flow of the program is given in Flow_and_design_program.pdf.
+The program consist out of 5 main modules.

+1. The first module is userInput and has a subroutine readFromFile which reads the needed parameters from a txt file.
+The name of the txt is given by the user in the terminal.

+2. The given parameters are then used to create a grid for the three points scheme.
+This is done by the gridSetup module.
+In this module the meshpoints, meshdistance and potential on the grid is calculated.
+All parameters are stored in an gridType.
+The variables in gridType are public and also used in the other modules.

+3. With the created grid the first trial eigenvalues are calculated with the threePointScheme module.
+The output of the module is an vector with the eigenvalues per energylevel.
+The threePointScheme main subroutine is Diagonalization.
+This subroutine calculates the eigenvalues by performing diagonalization on a symmetrix tridiagonal matrix L. Diagonalization in performed with DSTERF from the LAPACK library.
+LAPACK needs the BLAS library in order to work.
+L as well as the eigenValues are stored in a threePointSchemeType.
+The parameters in this type are private.
+Therefor, an getter is included to retrieve the eigenvalues from the module.

+4. The eigenvalues as determined with the three point scheme method are then used as starting point for the shooting algorithm.
+First a new grid is setup with more gridpoints with the gridSetup module.
+Then the shooting module is used.
+The shooting module has multiple subroutines.
+All variables needed in multiple subroutines are stored in a shootingType.
+The parameters in this shootingType are private.
+The first main subroutine is energyStates, which loops over the wanted energyStates.
+It stores the eigenvalues per energy level in an vector and the eigenvectors in a matrix. energyStates calls the subroutine calcEigenState.
+This subroutine includes the main loop of the shooting algorithm, mainly testing multiple eigenvalues until difference between two consectutive eigenvalues is small enough.
+To calculate the needed inwards and outwards eigenvectors the subroutine InOut is called.
+To calculated the correction of the eigenVector the subroutine calcdLambda is used.
+Because the variables in the shootingType are private an getter is included to retrieve the eigenstates from the module.

+5. Finally, the results are saved in an space delimited text file by the printModule.

 Other uses of modules:

 The three point scheme module could also be used without the shooting algorithm.